vamsicbmm/llm_cup/README.md

 # llm_cup
-This repo has all the code related to the LLM Cup
+This repo contains the code for FinTwin SkyBot

 ## Inspiration
 The existence of an aviation asset is dependent on the physical paperwork.
 This creates a huge challenge for manually analyzing huge amounts of data.
 Digitizing the physical paperwork can reduce a lot of manual work and generate value within seconds.
 The FinTwin Skybot, powered by LLM, can input multiple PDFs and provide crucial insights from the documents.